Zipcoder/reveal-slides-light/md/big_data/intro-to-sql.md

 ### Joins - Many to Many

-Lastly lets see which assignments have been given to each student.
+Lastly, let's see which assignments have been given to each student.

 For this relationship we must first join the pivot table, then join the destination table.